jeer00/ava-pricefinder/README.md

 1. Open up the Spreadsheet you want to use the functions in
 2. Head to Tools -> Script Editor
-3. Copy and paste the code in code.gs (or download code.gj and go "file -> open -> locate code.gs on your computer")
+3. Copy and paste the code in code.gs (or download code.gj and go "file -> open -> locate code.gs on your computer") 4..
+Use the functions as follows:
-4. Right click the A-column and select "hide column"
-5. Use the functions as follows:
     ### lastPrice:
     ```excel
     =lastPrice(id, $A$1)